unclepeezy/Yelp-Camp/readme.md

-# Dynamic Price Feature - Yelp Camp
+# Yelp Camp

-## Steps
-- Add price to campground model as a String datatype
-- Add price to views/campgrounds/new.ejs and views/campgrounds/edit.ejs (new and edit forms)
-- Add price to views/camprounds/show.ejs (campground show page)
+Yelpcamp is a yelp clone for campsites, built with Mongo, Express and Node (MEN).
+It allows account creation, content creation and commenting.
+Comment consistency is incomplete.